Market Maker Journal

 2. Tema Oncology ETF (NASDAQ:CANC)

-AUM: US$63.67 million
+AUM: US$72.18 million

 The Tema Oncology ETF provides exposure to biotech companies operating in the oncology industry.
 It includes companies developing a range of cancer treatments, including CAR-T cell therapies and bispecific antibodies.

-3. Tema GLP-1 Obesity and Cardiometabolic ETF (NASDAQ:HRTS)
+4. Tema Heart and Health ETF (NASDAQ:HRTS)

-AUM: US$51.5 million
+AUM: US$50.83 million

 Launched in November 2023, the Tema GLP-1 Obesity and Cardiometabolic ETF tracks biotech stocks with a focus on diabetes, obesity and cardiovascular diseases.
-The fund was renamed on March 25 from Tema Cardiovascular and Metabolic ETF.
-More than three-quarters of its holdings are based in the US.
+The fund was renamed on March 25 from Tema Cardiovascular and Metabolic ETF, and again on June 27 from the GLP-1 Obesity and Cardiometabolic ETF.

 There are 47 holdings in this biotechnology fund, with about 75 percent being large-cap stocks and 18 percent mid-cap.
-Its top holdings are Eli Lilly and Company at a 9.92 percent weight, Abbott Laboratories (NYSE:ABT) at 4.77 percent and AstraZeneca (NASDAQ:AZN) at 4.14 percent.
+About three-quarters of its holdings are based in the US.
+Its top holdings are Eli Lilly and Company at a 9.78 percent weight, Abbott Laboratories (NYSE:ABT) at 4.58 percent and Novo Nordisk (NYSE:NVO) at 4.42 percent.

-4. ProShares Ultra NASDAQ Biotechnology (NASDAQ:BIB)
+5. ProShares Ultra NASDAQ Biotechnology (NASDAQ:BIB)

-AUM: US$44.19 million
+AUM: US$47 million

 The ProShares Ultra NASDAQ Biotechnology ETF was launched in April 2010 and is leveraged to offer twice daily long exposure to the broad-based NASDAQ Biotechnology Index, making it an ideal choice “for investors with a bullish short-term outlook for biotechnology or pharmaceutical companies.”
 However, analysts also advise investors with a low risk tolerance or a buy-and-hold strategy against investing in this fund due to its unique nature.